wallop51/PirateBot/README.md

 ### Installing

-To download the files required download teh lastest version of the repo or use the following command
+To download the files required download the latest version of the repo or use the following command
 ```
 git clone https://github.com/jdf18/PirateBot.git
 ```